Home

 Choose proper length for your skirt and you will have your favorite garment which makes you slender and tall, provides feeling of comfort and complete freedom of movement.

 A gore skirt pattern fits very well for crocheting or knitting project and is easy to do.
-You can use a basic block to make a skirt pattern.
-But the easiest and most universal way to do it is described below.
+You can use a basic block (check a link to a Skirt Pattern page at the bottom of this page), to make a skirt pattern.
+Nevertheless, the easiest and the most universal way to do it is described below.

 You can make any number of gores for your skirt pattern.
 How many?
 It doesn't matter.
-You are not going to knit or crochet any of them.
-All you need is a sketch which has dimensions on it calculated according to the measurements of your body.
-As an example we will draw a 4-gore skirt.
+You are not going to knit or crochet any of them. -:) All you need is a sketch that has dimensions on it calculated according to the measurements of your body.
+As an example, we will draw a skirt with 4 gores .

 Step 1.
 Measure yourself.

-You will have to take 3 measurements (see Skirt Pattern page for reference).
-For our example we'll use these results:
+You will have to take 3 measurements (see Skirt Pattern page for reference). .

 1. Hip circumference HC = 102 cm (40 in).